henricm/ha-ferroamp/README.md

 # Ferroamp - Home assistant sensors for Ferroamp EnergyHub
 This is still very much still work in progress, so please use this component with caution.

+Ferroamp MQTT support sends updates to these topics:

+ * extapi/data/ehub (interval 1s)
+ * extapi/data/eso (interval 5s)
+ * extapi/data/sso (interval 5s)
+ * extapi/data/esm (interval 60s)

+Currently we listen for `ehub`, `eso` and `sso` messages.

+## Update interval

+To avoid too much data into home assistant, we check the timestamp sent by Ferroamp to make sure we only update sensors with new values every 30 second.
+This interval I expect to be configurable later on.

 ## Prerequisites

 - Enable Ferroamp MQTT by contacting Ferroamp Support and to get the username and password for your Energy MQTT broker.